I had a dream last night in which I had an epiphany about what makes a mystery satisfying. It has to do with cognitive science.

 Paranoia is what we call it when someone thinks that everything around them is about them.
 That guy isn't just walking in the same direction I am -- he's following me!

-The brain evolved to over-interpret clues in the environment because it was adaptive.
+The brain evolved to over-interpret clues in the environment because it was adaptative.
 If you over-interpret some movement in the tall grass, or a sudden cessation of the birds calling, as a possible tiger, the penalty for being wrong is a few minutes.
 If you do that twenty times, it's still just a little bit of going out of your way.
 If you under-interpret a tiger to be just the wind on the grass even once, you're dinner.

 What does this have to do with satisfying mysteries?